bhaumit143/IT202-011/public_html/Project/proposal.md

 # Project Name: Simple Bank
 ## Project Summary: This project will create a bank simulation for users.
-They’ll be able to have various accounts, do standard bank functions like deposit, withdraw, internal (user’s accounts)/external(other user’s accounts) transfers, and creating/closing accountsss.
+They’ll be able to have various accounts, do standard bank functions like deposit, withdraw, internal (user’s accounts)/external(other user’s accounts) transfers, and creating/closing accounts.

 ## Github Link: (Prod Branch of Project Folder)
 ## Project Board Link: